You are using Exclaimer Cloud and would like to know more about how Dark mode can affect email signatures.

-- Rendering the signature as a bitmap image can help resolve the issue if you use a background colour, such as black.
-This will embed the colours used in the signature, resulting in the signature staying the same at all times.
+- Render the signature as a bitmap image to resolve the issue if you use a background color, such as black.
+This will embed the colors used in the signature, resulting in the signature staying the same at all times.

 However, this can cause the signature to become an attachment or strip out of forward and reply emails.
 Hyperlinks may not work if you like to see the signature when composing an email.
 For more information, see Hyperlinks are missing from my signature.